Choosing Your Base Van - A Practical Comparison

 • Diesel power - Good torque, decent fuel economy (18-22 mpg highway)

-• Strong resale value - Holds value better than most vans
+• Strong resale value - Tends to hold value better than other vans

 Cons